 Why risk it?

-Finally, a car battery tester doesn’t only test the starter battery: the starter itself (responsible for turning over the engine) and the alternator (responsible for charging the battery and powering the electronics in the vehicle when in use) are also subjected to tests by an automotive battery tester.
+Finally, a car battery tester doesn’t only test the starter battery: the starter itself (responsible for turning over the engine) and the alternator (responsible for charging the battery and powering the electronics in the vehicle when in use – with the engine running) are also subjected to tests by an automotive battery tester.

 If any should fail, the entire system collapses like a pack of weak cards.